Super Bowl MVPs, then and now

 2013: Joe Flacco; Baltimore Ravens

-Super Bowl XLVII was quarterback Joe Flacco’s game as the Baltimore Ravens quarterback led his team to a three-point victory over the San Francisco 49ers.
+Super Bowl XLVII was quarterback Joe Flacco’s game as the Baltimore Ravens player led his team to a three-point victory over the San Francisco 49ers.

-The game was nicknamed the “Harbaugh Bowl,” as Broncos head coach John Harbaugh and 49ers head coach Jim Harbaugh are brothers.
+The game was nicknamed the “Harbaugh Bowl,” as Ravens head coach John Harbaugh and 49ers head coach Jim Harbaugh are brothers.

 2012: Eli Manning; New York Giants